Change Point Detection for High-dimensional Linear Models: A General Tail-adaptive Approach: Theoretical results

-Note that Assumption $\mathbf{E.1'}$ is more stringent than Assumption $\bf{E.1}$.
+With the above definitions, we now introduce Assumption $\mathbf{E.1'}$: \begin{description} \item [(E.1)$'$] For any $0<\epsilon< 1$, we require $ h^{0.6}(\epsilon)s_0^3\log(pn)=o(n^{1/10})$. \end{description} Note that Assumption $\mathbf{E.1'}$ is more stringent than Assumption $\bf{E.1}$.
 The intuition of Assumption $\mathbf{E.1'}$ is that, we construct our tail-adaptive testing statistic by taking the minimum $P$-values of the individual tests.
 For analyzing the combinational tests, we need not only the uniform convergence of the distribution functions, but also the uniform convergence of their quantiles on $[\epsilon,1-\epsilon]$ for any $0<\epsilon<1$.

+The following Theorem \ref{theorem: adaptive size} justifies the validity of the low-cost bootstrap procedure in Section \ref{sec: method of tail-adaptive}. \begin{theorem} For $T_{\rm ad}$, suppose {Assumptions A - D, E.1$'$, E.2 - E.4 } hold.
+Under $\Hb_0$, we have